 Note: If you’d like, you can send us your login info to your domain provider on the form at the bottom of this page.
 Click here to skip below.

-In this tutorial we’re going to show you how to attach your custom domain to your Carrot site!
+In this tutorial, we’re going to show you how to attach your custom domain to your Carrot site!
 Attaching your domain to your site is one of the most important things you’ll do since it’s what actually makes your site viewable to the public.
 You can have your domain be whatever you want, as long as you own that domain!
 If you’re looking for a site to purchase your domain at, we strongly recommend Namecheap since they’re easy to work with, and they don’t try to upsell you like crazy!

 *You may find your registrar’s support team asking for an “IP Address” to attach the domain name.
-We use a cnames record to attach domain names because using IP Addresses means a systems servers must remain the same and ours do not and flux with incoming traffic and other updates.
+We use a cname record to attach domain names because using IP Addresses means a system’s servers must remain the same and ours do not and flux with incoming traffic and other updates.
 To ensure domain names always work, please use a cname to attach the domain to your site.

 *Alternatively, you can get to Step 2 by going to your dashboard and following this path: Settings>Custom Domain

-Step 3: Update Your Registrar’s DNS Settings by logging into your registrar and changing them there.
+Step 3: Update Your Registrar’s DNS Settings

 Your SSL will automatically kick in